-The Router Transformation in Informatica is just like IF condition or CASE statement.
-It will check the given condition and based on the condition result, output will be sent to the appropriate destination path.
-This is similar to Filter transformation and we can use the Router Transformation when we have to test multiple conditions.
+The Router Transformation in Informatica is just like the IF condition or CASE statement.
+It will check the given condition, and based on the condition result, the output will be sent to the appropriate destination path.
+This is similar to Filter transformation, and we can use the Informatica Router Transformation when we have to test multiple conditions.

 The Router Transformation in Informatica is very useful in real-time.
-For example, if we have the situation where we want to store the Employees records whose salary is greater than 40000 in one Table and less than 40000 to another table then we can use this Router Transformation in Informatica to split the data based on the specified expression.
+For example, if we have a situation where we want to store the Employees records whose salary is greater than 40000 in one Table and less than 40000 in another table, then we can use this Informatica Router Transformation to split the data based on the specified expression.

-In this article we are going to explain the steps involved in configuring the Router Transformation in Informatica with example.
-For this example, we are going to use the below show data.
-Here, Our task is to conditionally split the below shown data and store them in multiple database tables.
+For this Informatica Router Transformation example, we will use the data below.
+Our task is to conditionally split the below-shown data and store them in multiple database tables.

 Configure Router Transformation in Informatica

-Before we start configuring the router transformation in informatica, First connect to Informatica repository service.
-In order to connect with Repository service we have to provide the Informatica Admin Console credentials so, Please provide the appropriate Username and Password and click on Connect button as shown below.
+Before we start configuring the router transformation in Informatica, First connect to Informatica repository service.
+In order to connect with the Repository service, we have to provide the Admin Console credentials.
+So, Please provide the appropriate Username and Password and click on Connect button as shown below.

 Please navigate to Target Designer and define the Target.
-In this example, we are using the already created SQL tables (Router1, Router2 and Router3) as our target definitions.
-Please refer Create Informatica Target table using Source Definition to understand the steps involved in creating target definition
+In this Informatica Router Transformation example, we are using the already created SQL tables (Router1, Router2, and Router3) as our target definitions.
+Please refer Create Target table using Source Definition to understand the steps involved in creating a target definition.

-In order to create new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
-This will open the Mapping Name window as shown below.
-Here, you have to write unique name for this mapping (m_Router_Transformation) and click OK button.
+In order to create a new mapping, Please navigate to Mappings menu in Menu Bar and select the Create.. option.
+Here, you have to write a unique name for this mapping (m_Router_Transformation) and click OK button.

-In order to create Router transformation in informatica, Please navigate to Transformation menu in Menu Bar and select the Create.. option as we shown below.
+In order to create Router transformation, Please navigate to Transformation menu in Menu Bar and select the Create.. option as shown below.

 Once you click on the Create.. option, Create Transformation window will be opened as shown below.
-Please select the Router Transformation from drop down list and specify the unique name (rtr_Sales) for this transformation and click on Create button
+Please select the Informatica Router Transformation from the drop-down list and specify the unique name (rtr_Sales) for this transformation and click on Create button

 Once you click on the Create button, router transformation will be added to the mapping designer.
 In order to route the data, router Transformation requires some data so, please connect the Source definition with the transformation by dragging the required fields.

-From the above screenshot you can observe that, we have our INPUT data.
-Let us define the output groups so, Double click on the Router transformation to provide the route conditions.
-From the below screenshot you can see the list of available properties in Transformation tab:
+From the above screenshot, you can observe that we have our INPUT data.
+Let us define the output groups so, Double click on the Informatica Router transformation to provide the route conditions.
+From the below screenshot you can see the list of available properties in the Transformation tab:

-- Rename: This button will help you to rename the router transformation to more meaningful name.
+- Rename: This button will help you to rename the router transformation to a more meaningful name.

 - Make Reusable: If you check mark this option then, this transformation will become reusable transformation.